Image Source: www.stockunlimited.com

 Step 3: Take Care of Unemployment Benefits

-Due to the sudden layoff if you get a nice severance package or benefits, do not start spending it on a vacation trip.
-Just give yourself some time like a week or two to decompress and then seriously start looking for a job.
+Due to the sudden layoff, if you get a nice severance package or benefits, do not start spending it on a vacation trip.
+Give yourself a week to decompress and start looking for a job.

-Make sure that you apply on time for the unemployment benefits properly, by taking help of online submission or form filling if it is available as it is quick and easy to do.
+Make sure you apply on time for unemployment benefits properly by taking the help of online submission or form filling if available, as it is quick and easy.

-However, it is suggested that do not depend totally on the unemployment benefits.
-In case you are an employee who has been laid off involuntarily, then you will qualify for state unemployment benefits.
+However, do not depend totally on unemployment benefits.
+If an employee is laid off involuntarily, they will qualify for state unemployment benefits.

-But these benefits will not be equal to your monthly earnings they will just match a portion of your earnings, so it will fulfill your needs just for a month or a week’s time.
+But these benefits will not be equal to your monthly earnings.
+They will match a portion of your earnings, fulfilling your monthly or weekly needs.

 The worst part is that unemployment benefits are taxable.
-So just imagine if you are unemployed and are unable to afford approximately 35 percent of each cheque as taxes, the amount you will owe after getting all the benefits would be very hefty.
+So imagine if you are unemployed and cannot afford approximately 35 percent of each cheque as taxes.
+The amount you will owe after getting all the benefits would be very hefty.

 So it is wise not to rely totally on the unemployment benefits received.